JellyfishCMS/assets-pipeline-webpack/documentation/stage0.md

 ## Running Webpack

-Now it is time to see what Webpack is capable of at this stage.
+Now it is time to see what Webpack is capable of (at this stage).
 We will be Running our script with npm, so lets have a look to the `package.json` file.
 In the script section you should see this:

 ```
 "scripts": {